inside.ewu.edu

 2

-Required MATH Elective–choose one from the approved list.
+Required MATH Elective–choose two from the approved list.

 University Competencies and Proficiencies